Learning to Localize Leakage of Cryptographic Sensitive Variables: Introduction

-In this work, we seek to leverage deep learning to \textit{defend} against side-channel attacks by identifying specific points in time at which power measurements are `useful' for predicting sensitive data.
-Our intent is to enable the designers of implementations to understand \textit{why} their implementations leak (e.g. by indicating the particular sections of code or electronic components which are responsible), as opposed to a mere indication of how vulnerable an implementation is to attacks.
-Our key contributions are: \begin{itemize} \item We propose a principled information theoretic quantity which measures the `leakiness' of an individual power/EM radiation measurement, which is sensitive to arbitrarily high-order statistical associations between all available measurements and a chosen sensitive variable.
-Our `leakiness' quantity is defined implicitly as the solution of a constrained optimization problem. \item We propose a novel deep learning algorithm called Adversarial Leakage Localization (ALL) which approximately solves this optimization problem.
-The algorithm is based on an adversarial game between a family of classifiers trained to estimate the conditional distributions of sensitive data given subsets of measurements, and a trainable budget-constrained noise distribution which probabilistically erases individual measurements to maximize the loss of the classifiers.
-Due to the budget, increasing the erasure probability of one measurement necessarily reduces that of other measurements.
-High erasure probabilities will be assigned to `high-leakage' measurements, resulting in low probabilities being assigned to `low-leakage' measurements.
-We can therefore view these probabilities as a quantification of the `leakiness' of a measurement. \item We provide an open-source PyTorch implementation of our method as well as 8 baseline methods and 3 performance metrics, and compare them on 6 publicly-available power and EM radiation side-channel leakage datasets recorded from implementations of the AES, ECC, and RSA cryptographic standards.
-While there is a great deal of prior work on problems similar to ours, most of it is challenging to reproduce and benchmark due to issues such as private code and datasets, omission of important experimental details such as neural net architecture and hyperparameters, and a lack of standard quantitative performance metrics.
-We hope our code and procedure will facilitate reproducibility and benchmarking of future work in this area. \end{itemize}
+In this work, we seek to leverage deep learning to \textit{defend} against side-channel attacks by identifying specific points in time at which power/radiation measurements leak sensitive data.
+Our aim is to aid the designers of implementations in understanding \textit{why} their implementations leak (e.g. by indicating the particular sections of code or electronic components which are responsible) and thereby enable targeted mitigation of the leaks.
+Our key contributions are: \begin{itemize} \item We propose a principled information theoretic quantity which measures the `leakiness' of individual power/EM radiation measurements.
+Unlike prior approaches, ours is sensitive to arbitrary statistical associations between a chosen secret variable and subsets of measurements.
+Our quantity is implicitly defined through a constrained optimization problem. \item We propose a novel deep learning algorithm called Adversarial Leakage Localization (\all{}) which approximately solves this optimization problem. \all{} is based on an adversarial game played between a neural net `attacker' trained to classify secret data using power/radiation traces, and a budget-constrained noise distribution trained to `defend' against the attack by introducing noise to individual measurements in the traces.
+Due to the budget constraint, noise cannot be added everywhere and must be rationed for the leakiest measurements.
+After training we can thereby surmise the leakiness of each measurement from its noisiness. \item We compare \all{} with 11 baseline methods on 6 publicly-available power and EM radiation side-channel leakage datasets from implementations of the AES, ECC, and RSA cryptographic standards.
+To our knowledge this is by far the most comprehensive and quantitative comparison of leakage localization algorithms which has been done, and we release our code and procedure in the hope of facilitating reproducibility and benchmarking of future work in this area. \end{itemize}

-\section{Background and setting}
+\section{Background and Setting}